A boy stood in the snow, screaming for help. He had just shot his brother.

 The boys went into their parent’s bedroom, and the 10-year-old reached for the revolver, the district attorney’s office later said.
 He pointed the gun at his brother.

-But what was supposed to be play became a crisis when the boy accidentally pulled the trigger, striking the 12-year-old in the head.
+What was supposed to be play became a crisis when the boy accidentally pulled the trigger, striking the 12-year-old in the head.

-Jere’e Clark, of Harrisburg, was driving by when the 10-year-old ran outside and screamed for help.
+Jere’e Clark, of Harrisburg, Pa., was driving by when the 10-year-old ran outside and screamed for help.
 The boy had tried to flag down other drivers, prosecutors said, but several refused to stop.

 Clark called 911 and tried to save the 12-year-old, but he died of his injuries days later.
-The boy’s name has not been released.
+The boys’ names have not been released.

 “If anyone knows their parents please have them contact me,” Clark wrote on Facebook.
 “I owe them an apology … I tried my best.”